spirom/spark-streaming-with-kafka/README.md

 When running these examples, look for:
 * The topic partition number that is printed with each ConsumerRecord
 * After all the records are printed, the number of partitions in the resulting RDD and size of each partition.
-For example:
+For example:</br>
     *** 4 partitions</br>
     *** partition size = 253</br>
     *** partition size = 252</br>